Answer a few simple questions to make your document in minutes

 This solution will often be notably less time-consuming than hiring and working with a conventional attorney.
 If needed, you may prepare this Medical PoA on behalf of an elderly parent, a spouse, or another family member, and then have them sign once you've drafted it.
 Please note that for this document to be accepted as legally valid, the principal must be a mentally competent adult when they sign.
 If the principal is already unable to make their own decisions, a court-appointed conservatorship may be required.
 When managing this scenario, it is a good idea for you to speak to an attorney.

-Anyone who is over 18 ought to have a Healthcare Power of Attorney.
+Anyone who is over 18 ought to have a Medical Power of Attorney.
 While it can be tough to think about, a time may come when you cannot make healthcare decisions on your own.
 Typical occasions where you might find PoA forms to be useful include:

-Whether your Virginia Healthcare Power of Attorney is being drafted as part of a forward-looking plan or produced in response to an emergency, witnesses and notarization are highly encouraged for protecting your document if a third party challenges its validity.
+Whether your Virginia Medical Power of Attorney is being drafted as part of a forward-looking plan or produced in response to an emergency, witnesses and notarization are highly encouraged for protecting your document if a third party challenges its validity.

 Virginia Medical PoA forms are generally straightforward; however, you or your agent(s) could still need advice.
-Locating an attorney to review your Virginia Healthcare Power of Attorney could be time-consuming and relatively expensive.
+Locating an attorney to review your Virginia Medical Power of Attorney could be time-consuming and relatively expensive.
 A more cost-effective route is to request help from the On Call attorney network.
 As a Premium member, you can get your document examined by an attorney with relevant experience.
 As always, you can rest assured that Rocket Lawyer will be here for you.

 The fees associated with meeting and hiring the average attorney to make a Medical Power of Attorney might total anywhere between two hundred and five hundred dollars, based on your location.
 Rocket Lawyer offers much more than most other Power of Attorney template websites that you might find.
 As a Rocket Lawyer member, you can get up to 40% in savings when hiring an attorney.